Party411

 Entertainment or Not?

 We've seen lots of graduation parties with DJs and even bands.
-Really, it depends on where the party is at, how many people will be there, and can they entertain themselves.
+Really, it depends on where the party is, how many people will be there, and whether they can entertain themselves.
 With an open house or at a restaurant, this is probably not necessary.
-At a hall, this could be a way to go.
+At a hall, a DJ or band could be a way to go.

 Before the Event